French Language Services Act

 Map of French service areas in Ontario.
 (Note: The map was last updated in 2010, before Markham was designated under the Act in 2015.
 As a result, York Region is not coloured light blue.)
 Dark blue indicates areas designated in their entirety; light blue indicates areas that include designated communities.

-The French Language Services Act (Loi sur les services en français) (the Act) is a law in the province of Ontario, Canada, which is intended to protect the rights of Franco-Ontarians, or French-speaking people, in the province.
+The French Language Services Act (Loi sur les services en français) is a law in the province of Ontario, Canada, which is intended to protect the rights of Franco-Ontarians, or French-speaking people, in the province.

 The Act does not give the French language full official language status in the province, which has no official language defined in law but is primarily an English-speaking province in practice.
-The Act, however, ensures that provincial government services are offered in French in 26 designated areas across the province with significant numbers of Franco-Ontarian residents.
-The City of Sarnia will be the 27th in November 2024.
+The Act, however, ensures that provincial government services are offered in French in 27 designated areas across the province with significant numbers of Franco-Ontarian residents.

 Preamble

 "Whereas the French language is a historic and honoured language in Ontario and recognized by the Constitution as an official language in Canada; and whereas in Ontario the French language is recognized as an official language in the courts and in education; and whereas the Legislative Assembly recognizes the contribution of the cultural heritage of the French speaking population and wishes to preserve it for future generations; and whereas it is desirable to guarantee the use of the French language in institutions of the Legislature and the Government of Ontario, as provided in this Act."